nuclia/nucliadb/proposals/records/5-test-harness.md

-The next logical step to improve the situation is to start building in our monorepo a test harness framework that would replace all our `Makefile` files and consolidate our fixtures.
+The next logical step to improve the situation is to start building in our monorepo a test harness framework that would replace all our `Makefile` files and consolidate our fixtures and helpers.

-Let's add a `nucliadb_test` Python package and build on the top of `pytest` and other tools our own test harness that can be used in the root of our repo or in any package.
+Let's add a `nucliadb_test` Python package with 3 elements:

+- a test harness CLI, called `nucliadb-test`
+- our reusable pytest fixtures
+- test helpers

-The test harness will come as a single CLI command called `nucliadb-test`, and implement different actions that will be simple wrappers.
+The test harness will come as a single CLI command called `nucliadb-test`, and implement different actions that will be simple wrappers and can be called from the root of the repo or in any package.

+Examples:

 - `nucliadb-test format` : formats the Python and Rust code.
 - `nucliadb-test test`: runs all the tests